leenasn/hound/README.md

-This codebase is the Rails app for [Hound](http://houndci.com), a hosted service that reviews GitHub pull requests for Ruby, JavaScript, CoffeeScript, and SCSS style guide violations.
+This codebase is the Rails app for [Hound](http://houndci.com), a hosted service that reviews GitHub pull requests and commits for Ruby, JavaScript, CoffeeScript, and SCSS style guide violations.